 Enter your search term above.

 Every third Friday in February, we celebrate National Caregivers Day, honoring caregivers’ unwavering dedication and compassion.
-This year, on February 16, 2024, we pause to recognize the vital role these selfless individuals play in the lives of those facing illness, disability, or aging and mobility challenges.
+This year, on febrero 16, 2024, we pause to recognize the vital role these selfless individuals play in the lives of those facing illness, disability, or aging and mobility challenges.
 Caregivers offer not only practical assistance with daily tasks but also emotional support, greatly impacting the well-being and quality of life of those they care for.

 Caregiving, often undertaken with little recognition, demands significant physical and emotional commitment.
 The National Alliance for Caregiving and AARP report that approximately 53 million Americans serve as caregivers for family members or friends, forming the backbone of home-based care in the United States and enabling many to remain in familiar environments despite health challenges.